 One of the cases when it's necessary is getting an error: "Error during upgrade DB process.
 Failed migration from a pre-2.0 database to 2.0."

-If Step 1 is done successfully, no errors reported, repeat the same steps with v2.1 of schema:
+If it reports as successful, repeat the same steps with v2.1 of schema:

 If successful, upgrade to v3.0 schema:

-If all the above steps report Done, run the migration script with
+If the above step is completed successfully, run the migration script with

 skip_sabredav_migrate parameter, for example: